quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 Soooo ... why the bottomless wineglass?

-Like all 'rationally purposefully intentionally planned' intelligent design the bottomless wineglass describes an experiment in the imagination, one of the vast number of innovation failures that somehow escaped immediate pruning.
-Successful science from the past did identify a toxic problem in the wine sediment that does accumulate at the bottom of glasses ... and doing nothing is always risky ... !
+The bottomless wineglass describes an experiment in the imagination, one of the vast number of innovation failures that somehow escaped immediate pruning.
+Successful science from the past did identify a toxic problem in the wine sediment that does accumulate at the bottom of glasses ... and doing nothing is always risky!

 Silly ideas are usually rejected in the imagination long before testing in reality but rain dances are still acceptable in some cultures today ... and some like Copernicus and Galileo and Einstein did test silly ideas which proved successful ... and Mary Hicks the last witch to be executed in England was as recent as 1716 ... maybe silly ideas are a problem and an opportunity ...

-You've gotta work it out for yourself ...
-I tell folk not to listen to me but they won't listen ...
-I told you it was all difficult and complicated ...
+I tell folk to work it out for themselves, don't listen to me but they won't listen ...
+I told you it was all messy, complicated, conflicting, changing & scarce ... but what do I know I'm only a saxophone player!

 ** Apologies to Charles Darwin - Gregor Mendel - Watson and Crick - John Maynard Smith - Richard Dawkins - Robert Axelrod - Daniel Dennett - Herbert Simon - Gary Cziko - Marc Hauser - Daniel Kahneman - Gerald M Edelman - John Searle - Benjamin Libet - Susan Greenfield - Arthur Peacocke - Douglass North - Michael Wood - Jorge Luis Borges - for this interpretation of their work.